phetsims/geometric-optics/doc/implementation-notes.md

 The Labels feature shows labels for things of interest in a scene.
 Each scene has an associated set of labels, made visible when that scene is selected (if the "Labels" checkbox is checked).
 Those "collection" classes are:

 ```
-// a top-level collection of labels for each scene
 GOLabelsNode
   ArrowLabelsNode
   FramedObjectLabelsNode